-The Peoples Institute was established on Nelson Street in 1872 largely by members of the Union Chapel, a Baptist church on Oxford Road.
+The Peoples Institute was established on Nelson Street in 1872 by members of different Christian faiths in Rusholme.
 The 'Peoples Institute' served as a Mission Hall for religious services, where educational and recreational facilities were available and where the first 'Boys Club' in Manchester was based.

 In the photograph of the Hall is a notice in the window stating that the 'Penny Bank' was open on Saturday mornings.